Jee Seok-jin: Early life and education

 He graduated from Ajou University with a bachelor's degree in Business Administration.

 Career

 In 1992, Jee Seok-jin debuted as a singer, releasing his first album "I Know", but gained popularity as an MC and comedian in the entertainment industry.
-He was most commonly known as the main MC in Star Golden Bell, which aired from 2004 to 2010.
+He was most commonly known as the main MC in the variety show Star Golden Bell, which aired from 2004 to 2010.

-Jee is most well known as a cast member in the variety show Running Man together with Yoo Jae-suk, Kim Jong-kook, Haha, Song Ji-hyo, Lee Kwang-soo, Jeon So-min and Yang Se-chan.
+Since 2010, Jee is best known as a cast member in the variety show Running Man, of which he is one the original members alongside long-time friend Yoo Jae-suk, Kim Jong-kook, Haha, Lee Kwang-soo, Gary, and Song Joong-ki.

 In addition to his television career, he also hosted the afternoon radio show 2 O'Clock Date on MBC FM4U from September 26, 2016 to September 29, 2019.
+In 2021, he joined musical supergroup M.O.M. under the stage name Byeollu Jee alongside KCM, Wonstein, and Parc Jae-jung.
+Jee founded the duo Chungju Ji-ssi with fellow Running Man member Ji Ye-eun in 2025, releasing the single "Milkshake" featuring Wonstein.
+The duo later performed the song at the Waterbomb festival.

 In August 2022, Jee has signed a contract with Uzurocks Entertainment.
 In November 2023, Jee signed a contract with ESTeem Entertainment.